larablocks/pigeon/README.md

 'Larablocks\Pigeon\PigeonServiceProvider',
 ```

-Then, add a Facade for more convenient usage.
+Then you may add a Facade for more convenient usage.
 In your `app.php` config file add the following line to the `aliases` array.
-Note: The Pigeon facade will load automatically, so you don't have to add it to the `app.php` file but you may still want
-to keep record of the alias.

 ```php
 'Pigeon' => 'Larablocks\Pigeon\Pigeon',
 ```

+Note: The Pigeon facade will load automatically, so you don't have to add it to the `app.php` file but you may still want
+to keep record of the alias.

 To publish the default config file `config/pigeon.php` along with the default email view files use the artisan command: